jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ### Creating a gitops project for a given solution

 Use the following `kam` command to create a gitops repository with multiple ArgoCD applications.
-To run successfully, we need to be connected to OpenShift cluster with Sealed Secret, GitOps and Pipelines operators deployed, get SSH key from github if private repositories are used:
+To run successfully, we need to be connected to OpenShift cluster with Sealed Secret, GitOps and Pipelines operators deployed, get SSH key from github if repositories are used:

 ```sh
 # list the  available options